 It is Mirgor Group's policy to recognize financial instruments as they are considered to be insignificant.
-During the years ended December 31, 2021, and 2020, agreements were signed to cover the potential devaluation of the Argentine peso in the amount of about USD 338,000,000 and USD 198,852,000, respectively, since Mirgor Group carries significant payables in foreign currency to industrial suppliers abroad.
+During the years ended December 31, 2022, and 2021, agreements were signed to cover the potential devaluation of the Argentine peso in the amount of about USD 431,000,000 and USD 338,000,000, respectively, since Mirgor Group carries significant payables in foreign currency to industrial suppliers abroad.

-As of December 31, 2021, and 2020, the amount payable disclosed under "Other financial liabilities" is 201 and 6,945, respectively.
+As of December 31, 2022, and 2021, the amount payable disclosed under "Other financial liabilities" is 29,058 and 392, respectively.
 They are related to Mirgor Group's industrial activity and were booked at market value and as described in note 2.4 to these consolidated financial statements.

-In the fiscal years ended December 31, 2021, and 2020, profit (loss) for these transactions amounted to ARS 705,946 (loss) and ARS 220,517 (profit), respectively, and was disclosed in "Foreign exchange differences" under "Other operating expenses".
+In the fiscal years ended December 31, 2022, and 2021, profit (loss) for these transactions amounted to ARS 1,649,014 (loss) and ARS 1,375,135 (loss), respectively, and was disclosed in "Foreign exchange differences" under "Other operating expenses".

-15.11.
+15.12.
 Changes in liabilities from financing activities